Algorand-Blockchain-Club-VJIT/Broken-App/README.md

 download zipfile or clone this repo

-navigate to task 1
+navigate to task
 `cd tasktracker`

 first run `npm i`

 then run `npm run dev`

-the website should fire up on your localhost.
+the website should fire up on your localhost with errors.